Energy-DVA/energy/README.md

     4. Open your favorite web browser (Chrome, Firefox, etc.) and enter the link 'http://127.0.0.1:8888' and press Enter

-The Web Application has now successfully been served on 'localhost' at port 8888 and is ready for use.
+The Web Application has now successfully been served at address '127.0.0.1' at port '8888' and is ready for use.
+The Web App can now be used to explore oil and gas data from Kansas, as well as make predictive forecasts.

 4) DEMO VIDEO